 UC San Diego Announces Chancellor’s Medal and Revelle Medal Honorees

-Awards to Sue and Steven Hart, T. Denny Sanford, Shu Chien and Peter Gourevitch among the most prestigious given by UC San Diego
+Awards to Sue and Steve Hart, T. Denny Sanford, Shu Chien and Peter Gourevitch among the most prestigious given by UC San Diego

 “I am pleased to honor these remarkable visionaries,” said Chancellor Pradeep K. Khosla.
 “Each has shown such an extraordinary commitment to UC San Diego and contributed to the impact of our campus in the community—from delivering much-needed medical therapies, to supporting our students and future leaders, to establishing the campus as a hub for international research.”

 Since the Chancellor’s Medal was established in 2000, it has been given to select individuals and couples whose long-standing contributions to and involvement with UC San Diego have supported promising students and furthered meaningful research, helped the campus and local communities grow and prosper, and inspired the community and enhanced the quality of life for San Diegans.

 The Chancellor’s Medal honorees were chosen from an impressive group of nominees.
 Following are excerpts from their nominations:

 “The broad range of their activities reflects their appreciation and understanding about the value of UC San Diego’s role in cultivating individual minds and programs that produce regional and global impact.”